All Summer Camps Waitlisted – Join us in the fall and spring for our academic year classes!

 What’s the daily schedule?
 Virtual Day Camps run Monday-Friday with hours including: (Pacific Daylight Times)

-- 8:45-9:00 AM Camp Director & Instructors start the day with camper hellos as they join, parental chats, and a camp song.
+- 8:50-9:00 AM Camp Director & Instructors start the day with camper hellos as they join, and a camp song.

-- 5:00-5:15 Camp Director reviews day with lead instructor, assistant instructor, and parents who would like to give/receive feedback.
+- 5:00 PM Camp Director reviews day with lead instructor, assistant instructor, students who continued with independent outdoor activity after 3pm, and parents who would like to give/receive feedback on the day.

 Is is like online school?
 No one has thought so yet.
 Reasons seem to be that because participants are engaged the whole time – live with instructors and fellow campers rather than consuming static slide shows – the virtual camps create real connections between participants.
 Our multidirectional communication does not seem to cause screen fatigue either, and further, kids report that they are spending time outside more than they ever have before.

 What ages can participate?
 All ages, youth and adult, may participate.
 You register as a household unit.
-Depending on enrollment, we may create separate groups based on age and whether parents in the household are participating.
+However, the course is not recommended for ages 8 and under unless an older sibling or adult is helping.
+Depending on enrollment, we may create separate groups based on age and whether parents in the household are participating, but normally, camp groups are mixed ages.
 We leave it up to parents to decide if their children are old enough to participate, as well as whether to participate alongside them online and outside during the day.

 Who are the instructors?
 This is where Wolf Camp shines.
 As you can see from the daily schedule above, camp director Chris Chisholm starts and ends the day with a song on guitar, before lead instructors like Kelda Lorax and assistant instructors like Lily Smith take Farm The Yard participants on a backyard journey they’ll appreciate throughout their lives.
 Our goal is to create the safest, most profound online and outdoor experiences possible for all ages.